MLphile/gesture_based_youtube_control/README.md

 * additionally, if user is sleeping or has left, automatically pause the video.

 I'm a bit busy now completing the project, but a more detailed documentation is coming very soon with pictures of the corresponding gestures and a short demo video :)!
+I did my best to document the code I've written so far...so feel free to check it out.
+All feedbacks on what can be improved are welcome :)